Triangulation Class

 backend

-(str, optional): Specifies how the cone is computed.
-Options are "native", which uses a native implementation of an algorithm by Berglund, Katz and Klemm, or "topcom" which uses differences of GKZ vectors for the computation.include_points_not_in_triangulation
+: The backend to use.
+Options are "native", which uses a native implementation of an algorithm by Berglund, Katz and Klemm, or "topcom" which uses differences of GKZ vectors.computation.include_points_not_in_triangulation

-*(bool, optional, default=True): This flag allows the exclusion of points that are not part of the triangulation.
-This can be done to check regularity faster, but this cannot be used if the actual cone in the secondary fan is needed.
+: This flag allows the exclusion of points that are not part of the triangulation.
+This can be done to check regularity faster, but this cannot be used if the actual cone in the secondary fan is needed.as_cone

 Aliases: